 It wasn’t easy at first.
-A lot of people, due to the ban being so new, did not want to talk on record.
+A lot of people, due to the ban being so new, did not want to talk on the record.
 Eventually though--after a lot of social media searching and accountability measures-- Jacquelynne found a family with a story who were willing to go on record.

 It was the story of a separated child and a family--a world apart from one another and trying desperately to be reunited.
 The two-year-old child was in Michigan and had been separated from his parents in Iraq.
 He had been burned at a fire in a refugee camp and flown to the U.S. for treatment.
-His parents, who required visas to enter the U.S., were set to come be with the child in Michigan.
+His parents, who required visas to enter the U.S., were set to come to be with the child in Michigan.
 But when the time came to get the visas in January, they were turned away because of the travel ban.

 Jacquelynne also helped the film crew track down members of Congress that were willing to go on record about the ban.
-She found her main source in Pennsylvania Senator Lou Barletta (R.).
+She found her main source in Pennsylvania politician Lou Barletta (R.).
 The documentary aired in the third week of March.
 Aside from her work on “The Ban” during her fellowship at Al Jazeera, Jacquelynne also worked on eight additional films, receiving production assistant credit on each of them (listed below).

 With the recent work on “The Ban” behind her, Jacquelynne credited the Robertson School and VCU with helping her develop a creative sense in how she looks at making news documentaries.